RedisLabs/redislabs-docs/content/platforms/kubernetes/sizing-kubernetes.md

 ---
-Title: Sizing and Scaling a Redis Enterprise Cluster Kubernetes Deployment
+Title: Sizing and Scaling a Redis Enterprise Cluster via the Operator
-description:
+description: There are a variety of methods and mechanisms for sizing and scaling a Redis Enterprise cluster deployed with the operator.
+The sizing follows guidelines similar to the hardware requirements for other deployments.
 weight: 50
 alwaysopen: false
 categories: ["Platforms"]